Matthew 5:17-18, not one jot or tittle

-Chrysostom saw “fulfill” as referring to drawing out and filling up the meaning of the Law, as if our picture of the Law was incomplete until we could see the part that Jesus had to play within it.
+Chrysostom saw “fulfill” as referring to drawing out and filling up the meaning of the Law, as if our picture of the Law remains incomplete until we see the part that Jesus plays within it.
 As regards the Torah, or revealed instruction, Stott concurs with Chrysostom’s conclusion (Stott 2003, 71-2).

 6.2 To complete or bring to an end

 Jesus’ final words “It is finished” (John 19:30 WEB) would seem to suggest an agenda that had some sense of finite end.
-However, whether he had this in mind when he delivered the Sermon on the Mount is uncertain.
-Paul would later claim “Christ is the fulfillment of the law for righteousness to everyone who believes” (Rom 10:4 WEB), in the sense that Jesus was the goal of the law and with him it reached its completion.
-The word Paul used is τέλος, which implies finality.
+However, whether he had this in mind when delivering this section of the Sermon on the Mount is uncertain.
+Paul would later claim “Christ is the fulfillment of the law for righteousness to everyone who believes” (Rom 10:4 WEB).
+To express this fulfilment Paul does not use pleroo, but τέλος, telos, which caries more of an implication of finality, in the sense that Jesus was the goal of the law and with him it reached its completion.

 6.3 To accomplish fully